tjohann/avr_sdk/README.md

 WARNING: This is work in progress!
 So it's possible that something is not working or possibly not implemented yet.
 If you face a bug then pls use create an issue (https://github.com/tjohann/avr_sdk/issues).

+WARNING: I started a complete rework of the whole sdk!
+So everthing is changing and therefore thinks are not correct!

 Setup AVR dev environment
 -------------------------